 South of Puerto Viejo are notable beaches like Punta Cocles (great for surfing), Playa Chiquita and Playa Grande.
 Even further south is Manzanillo, a hidden treasure found near the Panamanian border with soft white sand and stunning blue water surrounded by lush vegetation.
 Protected by the Gandoca Manzanillo Wildlife Refuge, the coral reef attracts snorkelers and scuba divers.

 The wild and untamed beaches on Osa Peninsula are secluded and virtually untouched.
-Corcovado National Park offers 23 miles of coastline -- the region’s biggest -- with black sand fronted by thick tropical rainforest.
-Good luck running into other human beings here, and remember to swim with caution as schools of hammerhead and bull sharks are common.
+Corcovado National Park offers 23 miles of coastline—the region’s biggest—with black sand fronted by thick tropical rainforest.
+You likely won't run into other travelers here; swim with caution as schools of hammerhead and bull sharks are common.